 - Your I-20 form (if you are on a F-1 visa) or your DS-2019 form (If you are on a J-1 visa)

 - A letter from the McCulloch Center for Global Initiatives.
 We will provide this letter to all new students applying for a SS card on campus.
-If you are an upperclass student who has never applied for a social security card, or if you have lost your card, you should email Donna Van Handle who will prepare a letter for you.
+If you are an upperclass student who has never applied for a social security card, or if you have lost your card, you should email the McCulloch Center and will prepare a letter for you.

 - A letter from your on-campus employer (on the employer's stationery) confirming that you have a job (or job offer) on campus.
 This letter needs to be printed on your employer's MHC letterhead stationery and be signed by your employer.
 Your employer should download the letter (select link above), print it out on the office's MHC letterhead stationery, fill it out, and give it back to you.